Carlos Henrique (footballer, born 2001)

-Carlos Henrique de Jesus Souza (born 27 February 2001), known as Carlos Henrique, is a Brazilian footballer who plays as either a left-back or a left winger for São José-SP.
+Carlos Henrique de Jesus Souza (born 27 February 2001), known as Carlos Henrique, is a Brazilian footballer who plays as either a left-back or a left winger for São José-SP, on loan from Treze.

 Career

 Born in Ponto Novo, Bahia, Carlos Henrique began his career with Osvaldo Cruz and made his senior debut in the 2018 Campeonato Paulista Segunda Divisão.
 He moved to Atlético Goianiense shortly after, and returned to the under-20 squad.

 After starting the 2020 campaign on loan at Anapolina, where he did not feature in any matches, Carlos Henrique returned to Dragão in July of that year, before making his debut for the latter club 25 January 2021, starting in a 5–1 home routing of Sinop for the 2020 Copa Verde.
 He scored his first senior goal three days later, but in a 5–3 Campeonato Goiano away loss to CRAC.